4-H Delegation Attends Electric Congress

 Electric Congress is one of the longest running science programs offered through 4-H, with the first Electric Congress held in 1947.
 Still today the program is sponsored by NC Power companies including Progress Energy, Duke Energy and Dominion North Carolina Power.
 This STEM conference recognizes youth for their involvement in this project area, while introducing youth to careers and college opportunities in science and engineering.

 The 4-H program is the youth education program of North Carolina Cooperative Extension, based at North Carolina State and North Carolina A&T State universities.
 More than 227,000 young people between the ages of 5 and 19 participate in North Carolina 4-H activities each year with the help of more than 20,000 adult and youth volunteers.

-For more information about science-related 4-H clubs and opportunities, contact the Catawba County Cooperative Extension Office, at 828-465-8240 or e-mail email@example.com.
+For more information about science-related 4-H clubs and opportunities, contact the Catawba County office of N.C.
+Cooperative Extension, at 828-465-8240 or e-mail email@example.com.

 Picture 1: Catawba County 4-H Delegation Attends NC 4-H Electric Congress.
 Pictured ( left to right) Wayne Huddleston, Account Executive with Duke Energy, Kat Stulpin, Josh Wilson, Angela Mason, Joanna Kanupp, Der Xiong, Sue Stulpin, and Jarrett Mull.
 The youth earned a trip to Electric Congress based on their award winning project work in electricity and energy.

 Picture 2: Kat Stulpin, Catawba County 4-H’er, was recognized for her 4-H Electric Project work at NC 4-H Electric Congress.
 She was selected as the state Electric Portfolio winner in 13-15 year division and the Duke Energy Territorial Electric winner.
 Stulpin is 15 years old and a member of the Amazing Circuits 4-H Science Club.